Skip to Content

 Lack of oil in the crankcase.

-Check the bearings for possible damage and refill the oil level.
+Check the bearings for possible damage and the piston oil level.

 The compressor cylinder head should be removed and inspected.
 Put a new gasket and put the head back together again.